How Much Compensation For Being Knocked Off A Bike?

 Cycling accidents are very common in the UK and related injuries can be very serious or even fatal.
-Because there is a range of cycling-related injuries, the amounts of compensation for being knocked off a bike can vary hugely.
+There is a range of different cycling-related injuries.
+Because of this, the amounts of compensation awarded for being knocked off a bike vary hugely.
 However, some cycling injuries are more common than others.

 Compensation amounts for being knocked off a bike

 Most cycling injuries are minor and result in cuts and bruises.
-Below is a range of compensation amounts which may help determine how much compensation you may be entitled to:
+However, sometimes the injuries sustained are more serious.
+Below is a range of compensation amounts which may help determine how much compensation you could claim: